Application Frequently Asked Questions

-- For all programs, you will need to write an additional essay explaining why your GPA fell below a 3.0 and a plan for improvement (detailed in the Northwestern Study Abroad Application).
+- For all programs, you will need to write an additional essay explaining why your GPA fell below 2.5 and a plan for improvement (detailed in the Northwestern Study Abroad Application).

 1. How do I get the unofficial transcript required for the NU Application?

 You can access your unofficial transcript in CAESAR: Academic Information - My Academics.
 Click the "go" button to view your unofficial transcript, and click the printer icon at the top of the page.
 Make sure your entire transcript prints (all terms, grades, and GPA) and does not get cut off.
 You should save it as a PDF to later upload into your Northwestern Study Abroad Application.

 2. If I don't have my transcript, will you still accept my NU Application?